The Savage River Mine in Northwest

 and neutralizing acidic seepages and other mine runoff.
 A significant feature

-of the strategic plan is ongoing adaptive monitoring, which is designed to
+of the Pan has been research studies and ongoing adaptive monitoring, designed to

 Ongoing monthly water